Top Five Classes to Take for SmartStart

-Any new student that is coming to Southern (whether you’re an incoming freshman or transfer student) can sign up for one free three-credit hour course during the third summer session on campus.
-You have to pay for your books, room and food, but the class is FREE.
-Usually, three credit hours would cost you about $1,900 so it’s definitely something you should take advantage of.
+Any new student that is coming to Southern (whether you’re an incoming freshman or transfer student) can sign up for one free three-credit-hour course during the third summer session on campus.
+You have to pay for your books, room, and food, but the class is FREE.
+Usually, three credit hours would cost you about $1,900, so it’s definitely something you should take advantage of.
 It’s also a great way to get into a rhythm on campus, make some new friends, explore the greater-Chattanooga area, and get a job before the fall semester begins.
-Plus, because your able to focus all your energy on that one class, it becomes a great opportunity to start your college career off with an A!
+Plus, because you're able to focus all your energy on that one class, it becomes a great opportunity to start your college career off with an A!

-As you’re considering your options, you can talk to your Admissions Counselor, the academic advisor you’re assigned to, or our First Year Advising Center for more help.
-Just to give you a head start on the topic though, I want to share the Top 5 Classes to take at SmartStart!
+As you’re considering your options, you can talk to your Admissions Counselor, the academic adviser you’re assigned to, or our First Year Advising Center for more help.
+Just to give you a head start on the topic though, I want to share the Top Five Classes to take at SmartStart!

 Although public speaking is super intimidating, this is one of the most fun classes you’ll take in college and it’s an awesome way to get to know people.
 At Southern, the Public Speaking classes are limited to 16 students, so you really get to know your classmates through group projects and presentations that everyone makes.
 It’s a course that is required for all students, so even if you’re unsure of your major, this will count.
 And… since it’s an easier course, you’ll have plenty of time to take advantage of other fun things to do on campus and around Chattanooga.

 4.)
 Survey of Health Chemistry (CHEM-120)